arika0093/drawio-converter/README.md

   );
 }
 ```

-In other words, the XML + display options are embedded directly in the `data-mxgraph` attribute of the HTML, and it is displayed by loading `viewer.diagrams.net/js/viewer-static.min.js`.
+In short, the XML and display options are embedded in the HTML `data-mxgraph` attribute, and loading `viewer.diagrams.net/js/viewer-static.min.js` enables rendering.